Gerrit T. Thorn: Personal life and family

 Gerrit Thorn was the youngest son of Jehiel Thorn and his wife Sarah (' Houghtaling).
 Jehiel Thorn served as a volunteer in the New York militia during the War of 1812.
 The Thorns trace their ancestry to Quaker immigrants who came to the New Netherland colony in the 1630s.

 Gerrit Thorn married Maria Bicknell of Vermont in May 1859.
 Bicknell was a teacher of the high school in Fox Lake, Wisconsin.
 Thorn had one child with Maria Bicknell, but both Bicknell and the child died of disease in 1863.
-In 1864, Thorn married for a second time, this time with Elizabeth Clark of Prince George County, Maryland.
+In 1864, Thorn married for a second time, this time with Elizabeth Clark of Prince George's County, Maryland.
 With his second wife, Thorn had three sons and two daughters, who all survived him.